CarlosOlave/Obj_Viewer/README.md

 How It Works
 ==========

 Open the main.html page and simple drop an .obj file in the rectangular viewing area.
-Once the scene is loaded you start changing rendering settings like light positioning, and color attritutes.
+Once the scene is loaded you can start changing rendering settings (light position, color, etc)